WALK THE STREETS OF HONG KONG WITH AN ACCOMPLISHED ARTIST AND PROFESSIONAL PHOTOGRAPHER

 An American Who Loves Hong Kong

-I am also a retired international lawyer who has reinvented himself as a professional artist/photographer and street savvy Hong Kong private tour guide.
+I am also a retired international lawyer who has reinvented himself as a professional artist/photographer and street savvy Hong Kong licensed private tour guide.
 When I am not out on tour engaging myself with diverse clientele from all over the world, I am busy reading, exploring, photographing and creating.
 This is not a routine for me.
 This is both a passion and a blessing!

 Some would find the story of my transformation alone to be one worth hearing about.
 But as you will see, there is much much more that goes with it.

 As an American offering premium cultural-historic-photographic tours of Hong Kong, one of the things I do is to dig up and integrate into my narrative historical nuggets of particular interest to American travelers.
 For example, what was the role of Yankee clippers and the California gold rush in the emergence of Hong Kong as the gateway to China; or

-who was Commissioner Lin and why is his statue sitting in the heart of New York City's China Town; or why and where did Edward Snowden hole up when he passed through Hong Kong; or why it is that so many Americans are buried in the old Protestant Cemetery located next to the former British East India Company headquarters building in Old Macau; or which taoist temple in Macau was the signing venue of the first treaty between the United States and China or what brought Warren Delano to Macau and Hong Kong?
+who was Commissioner Lin and why is his statue sitting in the heart of New York City's China Town; or why and where did Edward Snowden hole up when he passed through Hong Kong; or why is it that so many Americans are buried in the old Protestant Cemetery located next to the former British East India Company headquarters building in Old Macau; or which Taoist temple in Macau was the signing venue of the first treaty between the United States and China and what brought Warren Delano to Macau and later Hong Kong?
+How did American merchants behave during the opium wars?
+What was the early approach of the United States vis-a-vis China and how did that affect global events in the 20th Century?